Hard Spot on the Bottom of the Foot [Causes & Best Home Treatment!]

-These are the top 3 causes of hard spot on the bottom of the foot pain:
+These are the top 3 causes of a hard spot on the bottom of the foot pain:

 Home Treatment of Bottom of the Foot Hard Spots:

-- If you have a callous you can simply Shave or file it down.
+- If you have a callous, you can Shave or file it down.

-- This should not be done at home if you have heath conditions such as neuropathy or diabetes.
+- Shaving this lump should not be done at home if you have health conditions such as neuropathy or diabetes.

 Who can help with hard spots on the bottom of the foot?

-- Depending on the wart your doctor would recommend the best technique and or medication to remove the wart.
+- Depending on the wart, your doctor would recommend the best technique and medication to remove the wart.

-- Surgery may be required in more severe situations.
+- Wart, corn, or plantar fibroma Minimally Invasive Surgery may be required in more difficult situations.

-Summary of bottom of the foot hard spots:
+Summary of the bottom of the foot hard spots:

-- It is highly recommend to seek out your podiatrist if you experiences any foot pain.
+- It is highly recommended to seek out your podiatrist if you experience any foot pain.

 6 Common Causes of Heel Pain: